Tibetan Muslims: Question of citizenship

-In 1959, Prime Minister Jawaharlal Nehru had come to the conclusion that the Barkor Khache were Indian citizens.
+In 1959, Prime Minister Jawaharlal Nehru concluded that the Barkor Khache were Indian citizens.
 The first letter written by the Barkor Khache community in Lhasa was to Tibetan Muslims in Kalimpong in 1959:

 The Chinese government attempted to coerce the Barkor Khache into accepting Chinese citizenship and giving up their claims to Indian citizenship.
 They were initially prevented by China from emigrating to India.
-The Chinese authorities harassed them, beat them, subjected them to arbitrarily high taxes and told them to attend "indoctrination meetings.
-On September 2, 1960, Chinese leaders announced that the Barkor Khache would be allowed to leave.
+The Chinese authorities harassed them, beat them, subjected them to arbitrarily high taxes and told them to attend "indoctrination meetings".
+On 2 September 1960, Chinese leaders announced that the Barkor Khache would be allowed to leave.
 The Barkor Khache began leaving later that month to India, via the Kingdom of Sikkim.
-The Wapaling Khaches also demanded that they be allowed to emigrate to India, but the Chinese authorities refused.
+Whereas, the Wapaling Khaches decided to stay in Hebalin.